HarshNarayanJha/firefox-gh-pages-404/README.md

 ![404-pages-link](./images/pages-404-link.png)

 You can still do that manually, but I created this add-on to aid myself, and it may help you too!

+## For Google Chrome (and other chromium based browsers)
+For now you have to manually download the extension manually (use git clone or download as zip), unzip it to some safe place, go to `chrome://extensions`, enable developer mode and click `Load Unpacked` and select the folder to which you extracted the extension.

+You need to repeat these steps manually for each release, since Google now disallows installation of local `.crx` files _directly_ to _protect_ the users.